- Who We Are

 This ice cream shop offers classics like vanilla, strawberry and mint chocolate chip, but the main draw is a selection of Asian-inspired flavors, including wasabi, ginger and black sesame.
 If you’ve never had taro-flavored ice cream before, this is the place to try it.
 Made with fresh taro and taro-flavored powder, the ice cream tastes like vanilla and sweet potato—subtly starchy and floral.

 Taboonette, an offshoot of full-service restaurant Taboon, serves “pocket food” (pita sandwiches) with a chef’s sensibilities.
 While it’s hard to go wrong here, the moist, slow-roasted pulled pork is arguably the best deal in the house.
 The meat’s deep flavor is complemented by a sweet and tart apple slaw, and garnished with chipotle mayo, crunchy bits of fried pork skin and a pinch of cilantro.
-The whole thing is available on a saffron-seasoned rice plate (shown above) for those who want to break the $10 limit.
+The whole thing is also available on a saffron-seasoned rice plate (shown above) for those who want to break the $10 limit.

 This hefty sandwich, beloved in Israel and with roots in Iraq, always includes fried eggplant, hard-boiled egg, hummus, salad and tangy mango umba.
 Other than that, anything goes.
 At University Pita, the huge array of condiments is part of the appeal.
 The tangy, shredded red cabbage, sumac-onion chutney, spicy harissa and minced jalapeño chutney are all good bets.
 With two layers of condiments cushioning the key ingredients (one layer above, another below), this sandwich is a glorious mess of flavors and textures. -Anne Noyes Saini

 21 East 12th St. at University Ave. (map)